sonack/How_to_write_cuda_extensions_in_pytorch/README.md

 ## Basic Steps

 For simplicity, I will create a new `Differential Round Function` below, which is a elment-wise operation on any dimensional tensor whose any element's range is (0,1) (just think as after a sigmoid activation), and the forward calcuation formula is just like the ordinal round function (f(x) = 1, when 1 \> x \>=0.5 else f(x) = 0, when 0 \< x \< 0.5), however, it is not differential causing the BP algorithm can't work normally, so in the backward phase its gradient will be replaced with the gradient of the corresponding approximating function f(x) = x, x∈(0,1), i.e. gradient is 1 w.r.t the round function itself, so the gradient of input is just the same as the gradient of output.
-I will use a similarly caffe's `CAFFE_KERNEL_LOOP` macro in pytorch's cuda file which iterate over each element position of the tensor.
+I will use a similarly caffe's `CUDA_KERNEL_LOOP` macro in pytorch's cuda file which iterate over each element position of the tensor.

 #### 1. Environment Preparation